andres326/image-uploader-client/README.md

 ## Description

-Image uploader is a website that allows upload images by choosing it on your computer, and after the upload you can copy the url to the clipboard.
-Was made with ReactJs using NextJs, using tailwind css for styling and ExpressJS for backend
+Image uploader is a website that allows you to upload images by selecting them on your computer, and after uploading you can copy the url to the clipboard.
+Built with ReactJs using NextJs, using Tailwind css for styling and ExpressJS for the backend.

 ## Installation
 You'll need NodeJs to be installed on your machine.
 Also you need to clone the [backend repository](https://github.com/andres326/image-uploader-api) in order to get all things working.
 Clone the repository and install the dependencies using: